zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

 1. Many cube operations require connection information to access remote source data or hosts.
 You can define ‘Connections’ and ‘Datasources’ once and reuse them in various operations.

    A connection stores login credentials required to access an external source.
 A Datasource points to an external source of information.
-   More details on this will be covered in an upcoming lab.
+   More details on this are covered in an upcoming lab.

     ![](./images/image14_72.png "")